 A Gentleman's Guide to Love and Murder (Playhouse on the Square) August 2018

 Off Broadway: Pretty Hunger, Teenage Dick (The Public Theater), Polkadots: The Cool Kids Musical (Atlantic Theater Company) All Over the Map, (The Lion- Theatre Row), Adoration of the Old Woman (INTAR), Propaganda!
 The Musical (NYMF).
 New York: Life of the Party (Provincetown Playhouse) I Am My Own Wife (Two Turns Theatre Co.), The Wedding Singer, Spring Awakening (NYFA), Dark at the Top of the Stairs, EMILIE (Lee Strasberg Institute)

 Regional: Le Nozze Di Figaro (Milwaukee Symphony Orchestra).
 Rock of Ages, Hand to God (Playhouse on the Square).
 Loving vs. Virginia (Williamstown Theatre Festival).
 Rock of Ages, Merrily We Roll Along, Nice Work if You Can Get It (Summer Repertory Theater).
 Cosi Fan Tutte, The Magic Flute, Giulio Cesare In Egitto, A Little Night Music (University of Cincinnati).
 Grapes of Wrath (Northern Kentucky University).
 Rock of Ages, The Underpants, Xanadu, Sleuth (The Carnegie).

-Yee Eun Nam is a scenic and projection designer for Opera, theater and any form for live performances.
+Yee is a scenic and projection designer for Opera, theater, and any form for live performances currently based in LA.